realpython/materials/build-a-rest-api-frontend/README.md

-# Build a Frontend for a REST API
+# Build a Front End for a REST API

-This repository contains code related to the tutorial on [building a frontend for a REST API](https://realpython.com/build-a-rest-api-frontend/).
+This repository contains code related to the Real Python tutorial on [building a front end for a REST API](https://realpython.com/build-a-rest-api-frontend/).

 ## Setup